The healthcare community tends to overlook the importance of having a healthy resting heart rate, and that shouldn’t be so.

 Further studies found that an elevated RHR also has an increased risk of [2]:

 You should not ignore the severe condition of an elevated RHR.
-If caught in time, lowering a high RHR into a healthy range is possible.
+It is possible to lower a high RHR into a healthy range if caught in time.

 Where Your Resting Heart Rate Should Be